Minimum Wage: Sri Lanka's minimum wage has increased as follows for all workers in any industry or service: 27,000 LKR per month.

 In Sri Lanka, employees are entitled to a minimum of 14 days of paid annual leave after completing one year of service as specified in the employment contract.
 During the initial 12 months, the leave starts at 4 days after the probation period and accumulates quarterly.
 The carryover of unused leave is subject to the company's policy.

-In Sri Lanka, a female employee is entitled to 12 weeks of paid maternity leave, excluding weekly holidays, Poya days, and statutory holidays, for the birth of their 1st and 2nd children.
-Of this, 14 days must be taken before the birth, and the remaining 70 days after.
+In Sri Lanka, a female employee is entitled to 12 weeks (84 days) of paid maternity leave, excluding weekly holidays, Poya days, and statutory holidays, for the birth of their 1st and 2nd children.
+Of this, 2 weeks (14 days) must be taken before the birth, and the remaining 10 weeks (70 days) after.
 However, for the birth of their 3rd child or any subsequent children, the maternity leave is reduced to 6 weeks.
+In the four weeks after the birth of the child, mothers are not permitted to work.

 To be eligible for sick leave in Sri Lanka, employees need to provide a medical certificate issued by a registered medical practitioner.
 Typically, in both the public and private sectors, employees who have completed a year of continuous service are entitled to 100% paid sick leave, capped at a maximum of 7 days per year.